imsam7/find-me-on-github/README.md

 3. open http://localhost:3000/ in browser

 Feats:
 1. Landing Page: Search functionality for github users.
+(Ex; Search 'imsam7')
 2. User Route: Display user details of github user.
 3. Repositories Route: Display repos of the user on clicking Repositories.
 4. Following Route: Display following of the user on clicking Following.
 5. Followers Route: Display follower of the user on clicking Followers.

+PFA snap of my github details in LayoutScreenshot.PNG